RJArmitage/rfxtrx-stateful-tilt/README.md

 - **Lower tilt time from midpoint (ms)** -
 - **Upper tilt time from midpoint (ms)** -

-Note that the open and close times are important as a Somfy motor reacts differently to a "stop" command if the blind is in motion or stationary.
+The open and close times are important as a Somfy motor reacts differently to a "stop" command if the blind is in motion or stationary.
 The component will only accept the "stop" command if it believes the blind is in motion.
-The mid time is important as the component needs to know how long to allow the blind to reach the mid position before it then tries to move to another position.
+The mid time is important as the component needs to know how long to allow the blind to reach the mid position before it then tries to tilt to another position.
 This makes the tilt operation more reliable.

 ## Lovolite Vogue Vertical Blinds